-The mission for the Leech lake Band of Ojibwe Housing Authority is to develop affordable homes and housing opportunities for all Native American families on th Leech Lake Reservation, to provide efficient/sensitive services that lead to self-sufficient tenant/home owners and healthy safe communities.
+The mission for the Leech Lake Band of Ojibwe Housing Authority is to develop affordable homes and housing opportunities for all Native American families on the Leech Lake Reservation, to provide efficient/sensitive services that lead to self-sufficient tenant/homeowners and healthy safe communities.

 The following is a list of goals of the Housing Services Program.

 - To provide explanations of the Mutual Help Program and Low-Income Rental Programs to the residents, ensuring your understanding and awareness of your rights and responsibilities in the housing program.

 - To develop training courses as needed by the residents to enhance their quality of life.
 We strongly encourage all tenants to suggest topics and participate in these sessions.